La Chumeca 777

 The family’s property is the mill and contains a number of impressive spaces dedicated to production of coffee.
 Just a few meters from the entrance to their house is the “fermentation station,” consisting of a dozen stainless steel tanks lined up under a wooden structure.
 This space is monitored closely by mathematician and coffee farmer Emilio.
 Just past this fermentation space is a trail that leads through the forested area which acts as veins throughout the coffee fields.
 Beyond the trail is the drying space, surrounded by coffee trees and interlaced with immaculately maintained grass, flowers, and ponds.
 The drying area is overlooked by a tree house that has wonderful views of the drying beds, as well as the wide-stretching slopes of coffee full of Tarrazú character.

-This lot of Catuai coffee underwent a double fermentation Natural process that the family calls the “777” process.
 Both aerobic and anaerobic fermentation is used while the cherries are still whole.
 Internal and external temperature and the pH of the fermentation environment are strictly monitored during the process.
 After both phases of fermentation are complete, the cherries are dried on raised beds.
 Throughout drying the thickness of the layer of cherries is managed to increase or decrease the speed of drying as needed in order to maintain the optimal drying time.

 Customer Reviews